zer0cache/matic-docs/docs/maintain/validator/core-components/staking.md

 id: staking
 title: Staking
 sidebar_label: Staking
-description: "Stake, unstake, and restake as a validator."
+description: Stake, unstake, and restake as a validator
 keywords:
   - docs
   - matic
   - polygon
   - staking
+  - unstake
+  - restake
+  - validator
 slug: staking
 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# Staking

 For Polygon Network, any participant can be qualified to become a Polygon's validator by running a full node to earn rewards and collect transaction fees.
 To ensure the good participation by validators, they lock up some of their MATIC tokens as a stake in the ecosystem.